Sustainability drives every decision we make

 We're a signatory of the UN Global Compact, the world's largest corporate sustainability initiative, which calls on companies to align strategies with actions that advance societal goals.

-Lowell was rated as Silver by EcoVadis ESG raters in 2023, an upgrade from Bronze the previous year.
+Lowell was rated as Silver by EcoVadis ESG raters in 2024, placing Lowell in the top 15% of all companies EcoVadis rated during the year.

 Better for Society

 We put people first.
-We work towards creating a stronger society by fostering better financial wellbeing, promoting inclusive work opportunities, and providing support for our communities.
+We work towards creating a fairer society by fostering better financial wellbeing, promoting inclusive work opportunities, and providing support for our communities.
+This makes our business stronger too.

 Better for Society

-• Our colleague engagement survey score for being ‘happy’ at work is 72+ for the second year running.
+• Our colleague engagement survey score for being ‘happy’ at work is 73 for the third year running.

-• ~500 colleagues used almost 3,000 paid volunteering hours to support causes in our local communities.
+• Around 400 colleagues used almost 2,000 paid volunteering hours to support causes in our local communities.

 See our Reporting Hub for earlier reports, scorecards, and indexes.